Instructor: Martin Brock

 Citizens are being arrested for videotaping law enforcement activity, in violation of their Constitutional First Amendment Rights.
 As a result, law enforcement officers and their respective agencies are being sued and paying out settlements.
 Law enforcement officers should understand the law relating to recording police activity and have the ability to handle these interactions in a professional manner.
 This course will familiarize law enforcement officers with the citizen's right to record their activities in public places, in accordance with their First Amendment Rights.

-March 2, 2026 to May 1, 2026, Online
+September 7, 2026 to November 6, 2026, Online